LottieJaneDev/usgs_earthquake_data_pipeline/setup.md

     ```

     * *Copy your Service Account Keys to the Virtual Machine*
-    * *Create your own .env file to pass your own environment variables around the project*
+    * *Create your own .env file to pass environment variables throughout the project*
     * *Install Anaconda on the Virtual Machine*
-    * *Install Docker on the Virtual Machine*
+    * *Install Docker & Docker-Compose on the Virtual Machine*
     * *Install Terraform on the Virtual Machine*

 > To set up the environment variables required for the project, the `install.sh` will prompt you to enter specific values.
 Each variable corresponds to a key component of the project configuration.
 For instance, you will need to provide the name of the virtual machine you just created, the local file paths to the Terraform and Mage service account JSON files on your personal computer, the name of the Google Cloud Platform (GCP) project you created (e.g., 'usgs-data'), the geographical location of the GCP resources (e.g., 'US'), the GCP region and zone where the resources will be deployed (e.g., 'us-central1-c' and 'us-central1', respectively), the name of the Google Cloud Storage bucket (e.g., 'usgs-raw-data'), and the name of the BigQuery dataset (e.g., 'usgs_earthquake_data').
 Once you provide these values, they will be automatically appended to a newly created .env file, ensuring seamless configuration of the project environment.
 The current `example.env` file can be deleted, it's only there as a reference.